Tennis Elbow (Lateral Epicondylitis)

 The good news about treatment is that usually tennis elbow will heal on its own.
 You just need to give your elbow a break and do what you can to speed the healing.
 Types of treatment that help are:

-Icing the elbow to reduce pain and swelling.
-Experts recommend doing it every 20-30 minutes every three-four hours for two-three days or until the pain is gone.
+- Icing the elbow to reduce pain and swelling.
+Experts recommend doing it for 20 to 30 minutes every 3 to 4 hours for 2 to 3 days or until the pain is gone.

 Most of the time, these treatments will do the trick.
 But if you have a severe case of tennis elbow that doesn't respond to two to four months of conservative treatment, you may need surgery.
 In the procedure, the damaged section of tendon usually is removed and the remaining tendon repaired.
 About 50% of people with tennis elbow eventually need this treatment.
-Surgery is estimated to work in 85%-90% of cases.
+Surgery works in about 85%-90% of cases.